Chapter III · revised 28 April 2026

 Shotgun Buy-Sell (Texas Shootout)

 One member offers to buy the other's interest at a stated price.
 The receiving member must either sell at that price or buy the offeror's interest at the same price.
-This self-enforcing mechanism ensures fair pricing because the offeror does not know if they will be buying or selling.
-Used as a last resort when the partnership is truly broken.
+The mechanism self-enforces fair pricing because the offeror does not know in advance whether they will be buying or selling.
+Used as a last resort when the partnership is irretrievably broken.

-When a member exits, how do you determine what their interest is worth?
-The three standard valuation methods each produce different numbers, so specifying the method in advance prevents disputes.
+When a member exits, how is their interest valued?
+Three standard methods produce different numbers, so specifying the method in advance prevents disputes.
+See Buyout Provisions for the full chapter, including triggers and tax treatment.

 Independent Appraisal

 A qualified business appraiser determines fair market value.
-Most accurate but most expensive ($5,000 to $20,000).
+Most accurate, most expensive ($5,000 to $20,000).
 Both sides agree on the appraiser in advance, or each side selects one and the two appraisers select a third.
-Final value is the average.
+Final value is the average of the three.

 Revenue Multiple